Distribution of the bad part of class groups: Introduction

-i.e., the $A$-moment is finite for each $A$.
-Note that here we forget the $\Gamma$-module structure for the convenience of our discussion. \begin{remark} In the original Cohen-Lenstra-Martinet Heuristics, fields are ordered by discriminant, which was an obvious ordering for number fields.
+When $\mathcal{S}$ is the set of Galois $G$-extensions with a fixed decomposition group at infinity, the class groups are equipped with an action from $G$.
+If $p\nmid\lvert G\rvert$ is a rational prime, the \emph{Cohen-Lenstra-Martinet Heuristics} gives the prediction of the distribution of the $\mathbb{Z}_p[G]$-module $\operatorname{Cl}_K[p^\infty]:=\operatorname{Cl}_K\otimes\mathbb{Z}_p$ and the $M$-moments where $M$ is a finite $\mathbb{Z}_p[G]$-module.
+See Cohen and Martinet~\cite{CM90}.
+The method of Cohen and Martinet could be applied to the non-Galois cases.
+See W. and Wood~\cite{wang2021moments}.
+In the original Cohen-Lenstra-Martinet heuristics, fields are ordered by discriminant, which was an obvious ordering for number fields.
 Now we have the question of what kind of ordering one should put on the fields.
 In some cases, ordering fields by discriminant will contradict what is predicted by the heuristics.
-See Bartel~\cite{bartel2020class} for example.
-The invariants of number fields that have been used for ordering all rely on the combination of ramified primes of different inertia, and we are mainly focused on the product of ramified primes, which is denoted by $P(K)$.
-See Wood~\cite{wood2010probabilities} for more discussion on different orderings. \end{remark} In the above discussions, we restrict the choice of the prime $p$ to the case when $p\ndiv|\Gamma|$.
-Now let's give an example when this prime divides the order of the Galois group.
-Recall the genus theory for quadratic number fields, which says that
+See Bartel and Lenstra~\cite{bartel2020class} for example.
+The counting function of number fields in this paper we mainly use is the product of ramified primes, which is usually denoted by $P(K)$ for a number field $K$.
+See Wood~\cite{wood2010probabilities} for more discussions on different orderings.

+Now let's give an example when the prime divides the order of the Galois group, which could be thought of as a prototype.
+The genus theory for quadratic number fields implies the following:

-where $P(K)$ is the product of ramified primes of $K/\mathbb{Q}$ and $\omega(n)$ is the number of distinct prime divisors for $n\in\mathbb{Z}$.
-The distribution of the group $\operatorname{Cl}_K[2^\infty]$ then cannot be described by the approach of the Cohen-Lenstra-Martinet Heuristics.
-Because, first, the inequality~(\ref{eqn:genus theory for quadratic number fields}) basically means that the number of ramified primes determines $\operatorname{rk}_2\operatorname{Cl}_K$ (up to $1$).
-This phenomenon could be thought of as ``predictable'', hence contradicting the spirit of the Cohen-Lenstra-Martinet Heuristics.
-Second, we can show that, for all $r\in\mathbb{N}$,
+where $\omega(n)$ is the number of distinct prime divisors for $n\in\mathbb{Z}$.
+We'll make a brief introduction to genus theory later.
+See also Ishida~\cite{ishida1976genus}.
+For now, using the inequality~(\ref{eqn:genus theory for quadratic number fields}) above, we can show that the distribution of the group $\operatorname{Cl}_K[2^\infty]$ cannot be described by Cohen-Lenstra Heuristics in the following sense.
+First, roughly speaking, the inequality~(\ref{eqn:genus theory for quadratic number fields}) basically means that the number of ramified primes determines $\operatorname{rk}_2\operatorname{Cl}_K$ (up to $1$).
+Second, technically, if we let $\mathcal{S}$ be the set of all quadratic number fields, then for each non-negative integer $r$, we have

+which is qualitatively different from what is predicted by the heuristics.
+For example, the $C_3$-moment of quadratic number fields exists as a finite number.
+See Davenport and Heilbronn~\cite{Davenport1971Cubic}.
+According to this example, the statistical behaviour of $\operatorname{Cl}_K[2^\infty]$ should be reconsidered.
+See Gerth's conjecture~\cite{Gerth1987} and Alex Smith's proof for the quadratic case~\cite{smith2022distribution} for more details.